16BitWonder/NX-Update-Checker/README.md

 <p align="center"><img src="https://github.com/16BitWonder/NX-Update-Checker/blob/master/icon.jpg"></p>

+# ⚠️ DISCLAIMER ⚠️
+At the time of writing this dev branch is not ready for general usage, the latest master branch release should be used instead.

 # NX-Update-Checker
 A small console application that checks a Switch's installed contents against a provided versionlist for newer/missing updates/DLC, and then writes the titles with newer/missing updates/DLC and the latest version to sdmc:/Available-Updates.txt.